 Webmaster's personal note:

 The SEPT-15 article by the CDC made sense to me.
 I had previously felt secure while wearing a cloth mask whenever I was outside my home.
 But after reading the CDC article, I realized that aerosols containing the COVID-19 virus might be breathed out by an infected person, spread out in the air, travel right through my cloth mask, and infect me.
 I no longer felt secure.
 This motivated me to leave my home only for important tasks.
-Fortunately, I live in Kingston, ON, Canada -- population 137,000 -- where the number of active COVID-19 cases is typically in the single digits.
+Fortunately, I live in Kingston, ON, Canada -- population 137,000 -- where the number of active COVID-19 cases is typically low.

 2020-SEP-03: There may be a link between COVID-19 risk and Vitamin D deficiency:

 Ben Cousins wrote an article on CTV News, stating that: